Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Divorce happens in the spirit before it happens in the relationship.
 It begins when sin infiltrates our hearts.
 So post a guard at the door of your heart and don’t be afraid to use the word, ‘Halt!’
 It may save your home.”

-(This goes with the suggestion we often make to couples which we’ve implemented in our own marriage.
-We never even let the word divorce enter our vocabulary in reference to our marriage.
+This goes with the suggestion we often make to couples, which we’ve implemented in our own marriage.
+We never let the word divorce enter our vocabulary in reference to our marriage.
 If the thought ever comes into our minds we throw it out like we throw out the trash.
-With that option being eliminated, we’re both secure in our commitment to each other and instead work to resolve our conflicts rather than find an escape hatch out of them.
+With that option being eliminated, we’re both secure in our commitment to each other.
+We instead put our energies into working to resolve our conflicts rather than looking for an escape hatch out of them.

 TO REGAIN OUR FIRST LOVE